vmware/vmware-aria-operations-integration-sdk/docs/troubleshooting_and_faq/other.md

     - `mp-build` and `mp-init` do not remove `config.json` from `.gitignore`, so users who want to share the project's `config.json` file must remove it manually.
-    - If `connections.json` exists, the user will not be prompoted.
+    - If `connections.json` exists, the user will not be prompted.